khushboo545567/Test-App/README.md

 - Copy and paste actions are completely disabled during the test
 - Tab switching is monitored
-- Users are allowed **only two violations**
+- Users are allowed only two violations
-- Test is **automatically terminated** after exceeding the allowed attempts
+- Test is automatically terminated after exceeding the allowed attempts
-- Full-screen mode enforced during the test to maintain focus
+- Full-screen mode is enforced during the test to maintain focus

 ---